dagilmore/GravyUI/README.md

 Support
 ========
-If there's any questions, comments, or thoughts about the SimpleUI then let me know at [my email](mailto:me@patrickcason.com).
+If there's any questions, comments, or thoughts about the GravyUI then let me know at [my email](mailto:me@patrickcason.com).
 I'll do my best to get back to you as soon as possible.
 If you think you can make the project better, then clone the repo and play with it.
 I'd love to see what you come up with!